-- Online libraries and databases for gaining access to full-text journal articles and eBooks, including Westlaw UK and Westlaw Practical Law. - Communication means provided through the VLE and learning technology applications. - Assessment and feedback tools such as Turnitin and the VLE's Gradebook enabling timely and detailed feedback on student work. - Web-based Office 365.
+- Online libraries and databases for gaining access to full-text journal articles and eBooks, including Westlaw UK and Westlaw Practical Law. - Communication means provided through the VLE and learning technology applications. - Online group-work, for planning, developing, improving, submitting and reflecting on collaborative work completed as part of the module. - Assessment and feedback tools such as Turnitin and the VLE's Gradebook enabling timely and detailed feedback on student work. - Web-based Office 365.